mshanemc/odata/README.md

 # ok, and you really want data right?
 1. create the table and populate it using heroku pg:psql or the Adminium plugin
+2. Under no circumstances should any table column have a capital letter anywhere.
-2. if you used a schema, make sure your entry in resources/META-INF-persistence.xml matches the schema, or is `public` for the default
+3. if you used a schema, make sure your entry in resources/META-INF-persistence.xml matches the schema, or is `public` for the default